 Castle of Berat

-According to the data by DRKK Berat, Antipatrea is one of the most beautiful and important sites in Albania and a large number of visitors that confirm this fact.
-The castle of Berat has through different historical stages such as the Illyrian, Byzantine, the feudal principalities and the Ottoman invasion periods.
+According to the data by DRKK Berat, Antipatrea is one of the most beautiful and important sites in Albania, and a large number of visitors confirm this fact.
+The castle of Berat has through different historical stages such as the Illyrian, Byzantine, the feudal principalities, and the Ottoman invasion periods.
 A special fact about the castle is that it has 24 towers.

 Book a tour of Berat here.

 Castle of Gjirokastra